 Rule 5605 of the NASDAQ Stock Market Rules, or the NASDAQ Listing Rules, requires that independent directors comprise a majority of a listed company's board of directors.
 In addition, the NASDAQ Listing Rules require that, subject to specified exceptions, each member of a listed company's audit, compensation, and nominating and corporate governance committees be independent and that audit committee members also satisfy independence criteria set forth in Rule 10A-3 under the Exchange Act.
 Under NASDAQ Listing Rule 5605(a)(2), a director will only qualify as an "independent director" if, in the opinion of our board of directors, that person does not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
 In order to be considered independent for purposes of Rule 10A-3 under the Exchange Act, a member of an audit committee of a listed company may not, other than in his or her capacity as a member of the audit committee, the board of directors or any other board committee: (1) accept, directly or indirectly, any consulting, advisory or other compensatory fee from the listed company or any of its subsidiaries; or (2) be an affiliated person of the listed company or any of its subsidiaries.
 In addition to satisfying general independence requirements under the Exchange Act and NASDAQ Listing Rule 5605(d)(2).
 Pursuant to Rule 10C-1 under the Exchange Act and NASDAQ Listing Rule 5605(d)(2).
 Pursuant to Rule 10C-1 under the Exchange Act and NASDAQ Listing Rule 5605(d)(2).
 Pursuant to Rule 10C-1 under the Exchange Act and NASDAQ Listing Rule 5605(d)(2).
 Pursuant to Rule 10C-1 under the Exchange Act and NASDAQ Listing Rule 5605(d)(2).
 Pursuant to Rule 10C-1 under the Exchange Act and NASDAQ Listing Rule 5605(d)(2).
-Pursuant to Rule 10C-1 under the Exchange Act and NASDAQ Listing Rule 5605(d)(2).
-Pursuant to Rule 10C-1 under the Exchange Act and NASDAQ Listing Rule 5605(d)(2).
-Fursuant to Rule 10C-1 under the Exchange Act and NASDAQ Listing Rule
+Pursuant to Rule 10C-1 (1) the source of compensation of such member, including any consulting, advisory or other compensator committee of a listed company which is material to that member's ability to be independent from management i

-Prior to this offering, our board of directors undertook a review of the composition of our board of directors and its committees and the independence of each director.
+In May 2018, our board of directors undertook a review of the composition of our board of directors and its committees and the independence of each director.
 Based upon information requested from and provided by each director concerning his or her background, employment and affiliations, including family and other relationships, including those relationships described under "Certain Relationships and Related Person Transactions," our board of directors determined that none of our directors, other than Mr. Friedberg, Mr. Goater and Dr. Zauderer, has a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of these directors is "independent" as that term is defined under Rule 5605(a)(2) of the NASDAQ Listing Rules.
 In making these determinations concerning the independence of our directors, our board of directors considered the relationships that each such non-employee director has with our company and all other facts and circumstances our board of directors deemed relevant in determining independence, including the beneficial ownership of our capital stock by each non-employee director.